kylechinick/rpg-notes/README.md

 The main feature a user will interact with is the session log.

 A session log represents the journal entries for a single RPG session.
 Playing a game on Thursday?
 You'll create and save a session log for Thursday's game.
 Playing again on Saturday?
-You'll create a seperate session log for Saturday.
+You'll create a separate session log for Saturday.

 #### Campaigns